Cold and wet in general, accommodated like sow? (6)

 'cold and wet' is the definition.

-'general accommodated like sow?' is the subsidiary indication.
+'general accommodated like sow?' is the wordplay.

 I cannot quite see how this works, but